 Good design and communication are about engaging as much of your audience as possible.
 Read guidance on the alternative formats to consider so that all audiences are able to digest your messages.

 Illustration is a powerful tool for bringing different kinds of information to life.
 Read how a collaborative, inclusive design progress in developing an illustration style brings clarity and personality to a new brand.

-The importance of words in a rebrand
+The importance of words and language in a business rebrand

 There is often a lot of focus on design following a rebrand.
 But a brand’s choice of words is just as important.
 Read how a brand can be positioned and tone of voice can express a unique personality and inform culture and communications.

 Our perception is coloured by the context in which we view it.
 Explore best practices in colour design that express and compliment your brand to ensure your product is accessible to all audiences.

 Typography in the mind

 Understanding your target audience and applying inclusive design practices ensures that accessible typography contributes to the success of a design without compromising on modern aesthetic qualities.
 Insights from Bruno Maag from international typeface designers Dalton Maag explores the role of typography in accessibility.